 Person A is sitting on a train that is moving at 80 km/h.
 Person B is standing next to the train tracks.
 The following formula can be used to calculate how much extra mass person A appears to have, as perceived by person B: .

 If person A has a rest mass, , of 80 kg, how much extra mass are they perceived to have by person B?
-Give your answer to 3 significant figures (the answer will be very small, but not zero).
+Knowing that the extra mass will have a nonzero value, answer in scientific notation to two decimal places.

 The graph shows relativistic mass, , against rest mass, , for objects moving at speed relative to an observer.
 What is the value of ?
 Give your answer as a multiple of .

 What is the mass, as measured by an observer, of a metal sphere that has a rest mass of 2.00 kg and is moving at relative to the observer?
-Give your answer, in kilograms, to 3 significant figures.
+Give your answer to two decimal places.